-We are patiently waiting for our community and counties to enter into Phase 2 of the Washington State's "Safe Start" plan to re-open the economy.
+We are patiently waiting for our community and counties to enter into the next phase of the Washington State's "Safe Start" plan to re-open the economy.
 As we move into this new season, we are reminded that all of the best things are still the best things; home, family, friendship, and delicious food and wine!

 We appreciate your support during this period, and soon we will get to see you and serve you again in our home.
-As of today, our county is on Phase 2, which allows outdoor dining at 50% capacity and indoor dining at 25% capacity.
-All tables must be 6 guests or less, and face masks are required until seated.
+As of today, our county is on Phase 2, but statewide restrictions only allow outdoor dining.
+All tables must be 5 guests or less, and face masks are required until seated.
 Although we highly encourage you to call to make reservations so we can better plan your experience, we do accept walk ins.
 Your host will kindly ask you your seating placement preference upon arrival, based on availability.